Option-aware Temporally Abstracted Value for Offline Goal-Conditioned Reinforcement Learning: Motivation

 \subsection{Low-Level Policy vs. High-Level Policy: Which is the Bottleneck of HIQL?}

-In this subsection, we investigate the failure cases of HIQL in long-horizon scenarios by identifying whether the main performance bottleneck is in the low-level policy or the high-level policy.
-To examine this, we fix the low-level policy $\pi^\ell$ and replace the high-level policy $\pi^h$ with an oracle policy, $\pi^h_{\text{oracle}}$, which always provides optimal subgoals reachable within a short horizon.\footnote{Specifically, $\pi^h_{\text{oracle}}$ provides as a subgoal the center of an adjacent maze cell that lies on the shortest path from the current state to the goal.} We refer to this variant as {\hiqlwithOS}, and pose the following hypothesis: if {\hiqlwithOS} still fails in long-horizon tasks, then the low-level policy struggles to reach short-horizon subgoals.
+We investigate the failure cases of HIQL in long-horizon scenarios by identifying whether the main performance bottleneck is in the low-level policy or the high-level policy.
+To examine this, we fix the low-level policy $\pi^\ell$ and replace the high-level policy $\pi^h$ with an oracle policy $\pi^h_{\text{oracle}}$, which always provides optimal subgoals reachable within a short horizon.\footnote{Specifically, $\pi^h_{\text{oracle}}$ provides as a subgoal the center of an adjacent maze cell that lies on the shortest path from the current state to the goal.} We refer to this variant as {\hiqlwithOS}, and pose the following hypothesis: if {\hiqlwithOS} still fails in long-horizon tasks, then the low-level policy struggles to reach short-horizon subgoals.
 Conversely, if it achieves a high success rate, the main problem lies in the high-level policy.

 Figure~\ref{fig:HIQL_w_optimal_subgoal} shows the results of HIQL and {\hiqlwithOS} on eight challenging maze navigation tasks from OGBench~\cite{(OGBench)Park2025}.
 HIQL achieves less than 20\% success rate on many tasks, indicating that HIQL significantly fails to solve the long-horizon tasks.
 In contrast, we note that {\hiqlwithOS} achieves a much higher success rate around 90\%.
-These results indicate that, while the low-level policy generalizes well in short-horizon settings when provided with accurate subgoals, the inaccuracy of the high-level policy is the primary cause of HIQL's failure in long-horizon scenarios.
+These results indicate that, although the low-level policy generalizes well in short-horizon settings when provided with accurate subgoals, the primary failure of HIQL in long-horizon scenarios stems from inaccuracies in the high-level policy.